rkreddyy/front_end_development_topics/Cypress.md

 # Cypress

+Cypress is a next generation front end testing tool built for the modern web.
+Cypress can test anything that runs in a browser.
+Cypress enables you to write all types of tests:
+  - End-to-end tests
+  - Integration tests
+  - Unit tests

 ## Cypress features
 Cypress comes fully baked, batteries included.
 Here is a list of things it can do that no other testing framework can: